-The National Alliance For Targeted Parents (NATP) (www.targetedparent.com) is a grassroots organization representing approximately 22 million non-abusive parents fighting to protect their children from the other parent who displays abusive patterns of power and control using coercive control.
+The National Alliance For Targeted Parents (NATP) is a grassroots organization representing approximately 22 million non-abusive parents fighting to protect their children from the other parent who displays abusive patterns of coercive control.
 These traits are seen commonly in parents who have relationally destructive personality disorders, such as narcissistic personality disorder (NPD).

-The National Alliance For Targeted Parents is made up of parents with lived experience in severely dysfunctional families where they have been manipulated and controlled by the other abusive/impaired parent and could find no help in stopping the ongoing child psychological maltreatment.
+The National Alliance For Targeted Parents is made up of parents with lived experience in severely dysfunctional families where they have been manipulated and controlled by the other abusive/impaired parent and couldn’t find any help in stopping the ongoing family psychological maltreatment (emotional abuse and neglect).
 We promote the use of a trauma informed, evidenced based resolution to high-conflict family court disputes, so that every child can have a safe relationship with both parents.

 ACES cluster in high-conflict family court cases because of the abusive nature of the impaired parent.
 Children who are caught in high-conflict family court disputes have ACE scores of 6+.
 This score reflects not only the ACES but the loss of the child's only healthy and resilient parent when family court does not protect the relationship between the child and the targeted parent.

 children of parents in high-conflict family court disputes are exposed to at least the first 6 ACES, but it is more likely that their ACE scores are higher.

 1. Living with an impaired and abusive caregiver.

 2. Witnessing domestic abuse, particularly coercive control or emotional abuse.

 3. Exposure to chronic psychological/emotional abuse.

 7. Criminality – Refusing to follow court orders, in particular interfere with placement, perjury, false allegations of abuse, and coercing the child to resist or reject placement with the healthy, targeted parent.